-Frame failure tends to produce a recognisable set of symptoms, the diagnostic pattern.
 The same constraints keep reappearing.
-Advisers produced sensible recommendations that did not reach the actual problem.
+Advisers produce sensible recommendations that do not reach the actual problem.
 The people who can see most clearly what is happening are not making the decisions.
+There is hard work, good faith, and no movement.

 What is needed is something prior: making the frame visible to itself.